Miloš Degenek: Early career

 Degenek played for the Westfields Sports High School and the Australian Institute of Sport.
 In the summer of 2012, he joined the under-19 team of VfB Stuttgart.
 Upon joining the club, Degenek admitted that he "had no communication from anyone from the Young Socceroos or under 20s."

 In November 2012, Degenek was called up to the first team for the first time by manager Bruno Labbadia.
 Although he was never called up again to the senior team, Degenek spent the rest of the 2012–13 season, playing for the U19 side.

 Miloš Degenek made his first appearance for VfB Stuttgart II on 26 July 2013 in the 3.
 Liga against SV Darmstadt 98.
 However, Degenek made only 9 appearances in the 2013–14 season, due to being sidelined with injuries.
 He continued to be sidelined for most of the 2014–15 season, and as a result would not make a single appearance that season.
-At the end of the 2014–15 season, Degenek was among expected to leave the side.
+At the end of the 2014–15 season, Degenek was among those expected to leave the side.

 1860 Munich

-At the start of the 2015–16 season, Degenek signed a two-year contract with 2.
-Bundesliga club 1860 Munich.
+At the start of the 2015–16 season, Degenek went on trial with 2.
+Bundesliga club 1860 Munich, and would eventually sign a two-year contract with the club.

-Degenek made his TSV 1860 Munich debut in the opening game of the season, where he started the whole game, in a 1–0 loss against 1.
+Degenek made his TSV 1860 Munich debut in the opening game of the season, where he started and played the whole game, in a 1–0 loss against 1.
 FC Heidenheim.
 Since making his TSV 1860 Munich debut, Degenek established himself in the starting eleven, playing in the defensive midfield.
 It wasn't until on 19 September 2015 when he scored his first goal for the club, in a 1–1 draw against 1.
 FC Kaiserslautern.
 He started in every match since the start of the season until he was suspended for one game over picking five yellow cards in mid–October.
 After that, he quickly regained his first team place later in the season despite facing competitions that saw him placed on the substitute bench.
 Despite being suspended on two occasions, including a second bookable offence, in a 2–1 loss against MSV Duisburg on 15 April 2016, Degenek went on to make 28 appearances and scoring once in all competitions at his first season at TSV 1860 Munich.

-In the 2016–17 season, Degenek changed position when he moved into the central–defence at the start of the season.
-He started in every match since the start of the season until he ruptured intraarticular ligament initiation in knee and had to be substituted in a 2–2 draw against FC St. Pauli on 22 September 2016.
+In the 2016–17 season, Degenek changed position when he moved into central defense at the start of the season.
+He started in every match since the start of the season until he suffered a medial meniscal tear along the MCL, and had to be substituted in a 2–2 draw against FC St. Pauli on 22 September 2016.
 After returning to the side that saw 1860 Munich win 6–2 against Erzgebirge Aue, Degenek, however, struggled to regain his first team place for the rest of the year.